uiuc-focal-lab/RAMP/README.md

 ## Code

 ### Installation
-We recommend first creating a conda environment using the provided [environment.yml](https://github.com/uiuc-focal-lab/RAMP/blob/main/environment.yml):
+We recommend first creating a conda environment using the provided [requirements.txt](https://github.com/uiuc-focal-lab/RAMP/blob/main/requirements.txt):

-`conda env create -f environment.yml`
+`conda create --name RAMP --file requirements.txt`

 ### Training from Scratch

 + **Main Result**: The files `RAMP.py` and `RAMP_wide_resnet.py` allow us to train ResNet-18 and WideReset models with standard choices of epsilons.
-To reproduce the results in the paper, one can run `RAMP_scratch_cifar10.sh` in folder `scripts/cifar10`.
+To reproduce the results in the paper, one can run `RAMP_scratch_cifar10.sh` in the `scripts/cifar10` folder.

 + **Varying Epsilon Values**: We provide scripts of `run_ramp_diff_eps_scratch.sh` (RAMP), `run_max_diff_eps_scratch.sh` (MAX), and `run_eat_diff_eps_scratch.sh` (E-AT) in folder `scripts/cifar10` for running the training from scratch experiments with different choices of epsilons.